kn0630/amazon-inspector/README.md

 ```

-You can also use the ```--print-cve-only``` switch to generate a list of CVEs that remains as vulnerability under the coverage of Deep Security.
-That generates output along the lines of;
+You can also use the ```--print-coverage-cve``` switch to generate a list of CVEs that Deep Security can take measures, and the ```--print-uncoverage-cve``` switch to generate a list of CVEs that Deep Security cannot take measures.
+Those generate output along the lines of;

 ```
 CVE-2015-1819